deejaygraham/deejaygraham.github.io/_posts/2018-09-02-tiny-lisp-interpreters.md

 categories: [ code ]
 ---

-I wanted to mention a couple of awesome walkthroughs - one old, one newer - dealing a subject I always find fascinating, writing interpreters for little languages.

-I discovered a live programming language intended for children called <a href="http://islalanguage.org/">Isla</a> by
+I wanted to mention a couple of awesome walkthroughs - one old, one newer - dealing with a subject I always find fascinating, writing interpreters for little languages.
+Back a couple of weeks ago I discovered a live programming language intended for children called <a href="http://islalanguage.org/">Isla</a> by
 <a href="https://twitter.com/maryrosecook">Mary Rose Cook</a> and after browsing her blog, found an article on
 implementing a <a href="https://github.com/maryrosecook/littlelisp">Lisp interpreter in Javascript</a>.